rachel-yost/Data_Analysis_Portfolio/README.md

 ## Data Analysis Portfolio
-This portfolio was created for the Practical Data Analysis (PHP 2550) Class at Brown University.
+This portfolio was created for the Practical Data Analysis (PHP 2550) class at Brown University.
 It features projects focusing on exploratory data analysis, model building, and simualtion.

 ### Project 1 - Exploratory Analysis on the Effects of Weather Conditions and Aging on Marathon Performance